Soro, Balasore

+Etymology

+The name of the city is believed to be derived from the ancient settlement of Sarepahara, which is mentioned in a 7th-century copper plate grant of Somadatta.
+The inscription identifies Sarepahara with the present-day town of Soro.

 Geography

-(Odia) ସୋରୋ Soro is at 21.29°N 86.69°E. It has an average elevation of 3 metres (9 feet).
+Soro is at 21.29°N 86.69°E. It has an average elevation of 3 metres (9 feet).
 The Bay Of Bengal is just about 20 km from the town.
-The scenic beauty of the hills of Deva Giri and Panchalingeswar stands just 5–7 km from the town.
+The hills of Deva Giri and Panchalingeswar stands just 5–7 km from the town.
+Sindhua dam is located 18 km from the town.
 The river Kansabansa flows to the south of the town.
 Soro is surrounded by Simulia tahasil, Khaira tahasil, Bahanaga tahasil.
-Land is very fertile for growing crops, especially rice.
+Land is very fertile, suitable for growing crops, especially rice.

 Economy

-(Odia) ସୋରୋ Soro is booming nowadays in terms of trade/ business.
-It has no fewer than 5,000 shops.
-So many other small markets and businessman are dependent on this market.
-Soro has two business areai.e.
-Adang bazar and Uttareswar.
-Mainly these markets are popular for their business transaction.
+Soro is an emerging city in the Balasore district.
+It has so many local markets, majority of them are located in its two most business areas i.e. Adang bazaar and Uttareswar.